How to grow giant Achatina at home. How to care for snails at home

 • These are edible shellfish.

-• The simplest species in cultivation is Achatina Fulica.
+• The easiest species to cultivate is Achatina Fulica.
 They do well at home at room temperature, eat little and grow very quickly.

 • In some countries, the cultivation of Achatina is prohibited because they cause huge losses in crop production.